lightrush/framework-laptop-formula/README.md

 - `hibernate` was tested on Manjaro 21.1.6.
 It works and can be used.
 ...

-## ATTENTION: IN CASE OF BROKEN WI-FI
+## ATTENTION: In case of broken WiFi on Intel AX210

 If you've already applied this formula and your WiFi suddenly stopped working around mid-January 2022, without explanation, chances that your system got upgraded to Linux 5.13.
 The AX210 workaround used for Linux 5.11 breaks WiFi on 5.13.
 In order to get your WiFi working, execute the following: